oktadev/okta-blog/_source/_posts/2020-04-22-build-secure-aws-lambda-nodejs-react.md

 by: contractor
 communities: [javascript]
 description: "Build a secure serverless API using AWS Lambda functions, Node.js, and React."
-tags: [aws-lambda, lambda, serverless, node-dot-js, javascript]
+tags: [aws-lambda, lambda, serverless, node, javascript]
 tweets:
 - "Learn how to build a secure AWS Lambda API with Node.js and React! #nodejs #react #serverless"
 - "Want to learn how to build a secure AWS Lambda API with Node.js and React?
 Check this out! #nodejs #react #serverless"